 Before deciding on Heap or Google Analytics, you need to make sure whether your product will get more benefits from a page view-based tool or an event-based tool.
 If you want to track and collect specific details about your page views, you should consider Google Analytics.
-However, if you want to dive deeper into the actions your customers are taking, you can benefit from Heap.
+However, if you want to dive deeper into the actions your customers are taking, you can benefit from Heap or a similar tool such as Hockeystack which can track each event with great accuracy.
 At the end of the day, you need to be certain of your needs and understand what you need from your analytics tool.

 Both analytics tools offer free and paid plans.
 While Google Analytics has a great variety of features, metrics, and tools in its free version, Heap’s free plan is quite limited.
 However, if you are a middle-sized company, you may need some extra features.
 If you choose Google Analytics 360, you may spend money on features you don’t need.
 Therefore, Heap ‘s pricing is a better alternative in this situation.

 Google Analytics’ list of integrations gives a huge advantage over its competitors.
 It can integrate both with Google products and other platforms.
 On the other hand, even though the integration list of Heap is much shorter than Google Analytics, it has most of the common and useful integrations.
 Before deciding, you need to make sure that the integrations you need are available on any of the analytics tools.

 If you are working at a SaaS company, then product engagement is integral to your company’s success.
 Heap is much better at product analytics than Google Analytics is, which helps you increase net dollar retention rate and decrease your churn rate.